TedHusted/awake/awake.md/awake.md

 “Can you rewind a bit and play it back at normal speed?”

 The blur reappears, and to Tate and Park, it looks eerily familiar to the dashcam video.
-It seems to duck into the open car for a minute or so, and then it streaks away.
+It seems to duck into the open car for a minute or so.
+Then it streaks away.

 “Can you drop that footage to my tablet?” asks Tate.